 1. Phil's lab - Digital Audio Processing with STM32

 Belter of a tutorial, for me the best of the lot.
-Even though in this case we are receiving as well as sending audio (in our case we are just sending), the principle is exactly the same as what I ended up with.
-A great blueprint for the drumbadum code I have already.
+Even though in his case he is receiving as well as sending audio (in our case we are just sending), the principle is exactly the same as what I ended up with.
+A great blueprint for the Drumbadum code I have already.
 The DAC he uses however is different, so the driver he has written does not apply to my board.

 2. I2S Audio Codec - CS43L22

 So how does our DAC work?
 That is were this video is great.
 I literally copy pasted his audio driver to my code.
 Just made one small adjustment as there were duplicate definitions of a variable (MODE_ANALOG).
-If you copy paste his driver and get anb error message linked to this, check my code which is linked below.
-Also I took some inspiration of how to create the sinewave from this vid.
+If you copy paste his driver and get an error message linked to this variable, check my code which is linked below.
+Also I took some inspiration of how to create the sinewave from this video.

 3. Configuring the STM32F4-Discovery for audio